 Town utilities and community facilities in the Water, Energy, Care, Emergency, Education, and Trash/Recycling categories are adequate at present levels, with the exception of the notion of sewer extensions.
-The Town feels it is unfortunate that the City of Beloit only extends sewer service to properties that have been annexed into the City.
-It would be ideal for some Town residents if sewer could be extended, for a fee, but without the condition of annexation.

 The majority of utilities and community facilities in the Communications/Media and Recreational/Gathering Areas categories are adequate as well.
 Town utilities and community facilities that are deficient at present levels include cable television/high-speed Internet service.
-The majority of the Town is not served with cable television, and must rely on satellite tv.
-And there is only one option for Internet service, which is Charter Broadband.
+Just a small portion of the Town is served by cable television, and most residents must rely on satellite tv.
+And there are limited options for Internet service, with broadband completely unavailable in the much of the eastern portion of the Town.